 Why is a shareholders' agreement important?

-Protection of shareholders' interests
+Protection of shareholder interests

 Conflict management